torontomulibrary/islandora_usage_stats/README.md

 ## Maintainers/Sponsors

 Work based on code from https://github.com/roblib/islandora_scholar_upei and the scholar_tracking module for Drupal 6.
-Iterated on by the Ryerson Digital Repository and discoverygarden inc.
+Iterated on by Ryerson University Library and Archives (RULA) and discoverygarden inc.

 Current maintainers: